bigpel66/cubrid-dockerfile/README.md

 <br/>

 ### To Flush the Cache of the Image
-Must type y to prune the cache.
+Must type `y` to prune the cache.
 > make prune

 <br/>

 ### To Attach the Existing Container
-Attaching container can be done when you get out of the container with detach status by Ctrl + p, q.
+Attaching container can be done when you get out of the container with detach status by `Ctrl + p, q`.
 > make attach

 # 2. How to Handle the Container
-### 1) At the first time
 > su - $USER

 > cd && . run.sh